Fifth-Aeon/Bot-Tool-Kit/readme.md

 3. Navigate your terminal into the folder you cloned the repository into and run `npm install` to get the dependencies
 4. Run `npm start` to start the tool.
 5. (Optional) I recommend using [Visual Studio Code](https://code.visualstudio.com/) as an editor.
 If you want to follow the style of the default code install the [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) extension.

+### Testing Decks
+You can play with any of the decks the A.I uses in preconstructed tournaments.
+This may clarify the decks and devising strategies.
+1. Go to fifthaeon.com then go to settings and the dev tab.
+Click "Unlock Cards".
+2. Go into the folder data/decks and open one of the JSON files, copy paste its content.
+3. Select play vs A.I then in the deck selection screen, select new deck.
+4. Edit the new deck
+5. Select the 3 dots next to the trash icon, then select import deck.
+6. Copy paste the JSON.
+7. Click ok and the deck will be imported.
+You can now use it to play against DefaultAI or in multiplayer.